FlowX: Towards Explainable Graph Neural Networks via Message Flows: More Experimental Results

-To further demonstrate the effectiveness of our proposed method, we conduct experiments to compare the explanatory accuracy of three methods that usually evaluated in terms of accuracy.
-The results are reported in Table~\ref{tab:accuracy}.
-Since the important components are only a small portion of graphs, only high (0.9) Sparsity can compare these explainers clearly.
-These results are obtained from a synthetic graph classification dataset BA-INFE.
-Each graph includes a base BA-graph and four types of motifs.
-Two classes of motifs are attached (2 motifs denote the one property, 2 for another; let’s denote them as class/property A and B).
+BA-Infection is a synthetic graph classification dataset.
+Each graph includes a base Barab$\acute{\textrm{a}}$si-Albert graph and four types of motifs.
+Two classes of motifs are attached (2 motifs denote one property, 2 for another; let’s denote them as class/property A and B).
 We first connect the same number (1~3) of each class's motifs to the base graph.
-Then we attach 1 to 3 extra motifs from one of the classes (for example, class A) to the base graph; thus, the number motifs in class A is more than class B, representing the graph tends to have the specific property (property A).
-The ground-truths of a graph are the elements in those motifs including edges (undirected) and self-loop connections.
-The number of ground-truth elements that are covered by explanation edges is denoted as the hit number.
-The accuracy is defined as (hit number) / (total number of ground-truth elements).
+Then we attach 1 to 3 extra motifs from one of the classes (for example, class A) to the base graph; thus, the number of motifs in class A is more than in class B, representing the graph tends to have the specific property (property A).

 We also show the time cost of different methods in Table~\ref{tab:time}.
 Specifically, we report the averaged computation time for 40 graphs in the ClinTox~\cite{moleculenet} dataset.
 It shows that our FlowX performs the best with a reasonable time cost.
+Note that this time cost includes the 500-epoch training.